simotek/LittleGPTracker/docs/wiki/What-is-LittleGPTracker.md

 - A: Insert Chain/Phrase/Note.
 - A,A: Insert next unused Chain/Phrase/Instrument.
 - LT+(B,A): Clone.
 This will overwrite the current Highlighted Item with a copy of itself using the next unused Item available.
+(in song view) while keeping LT pressed, press A again without moving to Deep Clone (clone the phrases within the chain)
 - B+A: Cuts the current Highlighted Item .
 - A+ARROWS: Updates Highlighted Item value.
   - A+UP/DOWN: +/- 0x10.